 Concurrent drug therapy issues:

 • Drug-drug interactions: Potentially significant interactions may exist, requiring dose or frequency adjustment, additional monitoring, and/or selection of alternative therapy.
 Consult drug interactions database for more detailed information.

 For patients at risk of anemia, monitor CBC and reticulocyte counts at baseline and routinely thereafter.

 Pregnancy Risk Factor

 Adverse events were observed in some animal reproduction studies.
 The amount of dapsone available systemically is less following topical application than with oral administration.
-If treatment for acne is deemed necessary during pregnancy, topical agents other than dapsone are currently recommended (Gollnick, 2003; Meredith, 2013).
+If treatment for acne is deemed necessary during pregnancy, topical agents are currently recommended; information specific to dapsone is lacking (Gollnick 2003; Kong 2013; Meredith 2013).

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)